porsche-design-system/porsche-design-system/packages/components/src/components/carousel/carousel.usage.md

 ### Don't:

-- Don’t vary the size of the items in its height.
+- Don't vary the size of the items in its height.
-- Don’t maintain the same layout or at least the same content structure with every item.
+- Don't maintain the same layout or at least the same content structure with every item.